 The Supervisory Board regularly monitors the efficiency of its activities.
 An efficiency audit is carried out every two years.
-The last efficiency audit took place in the year under review.
+The efficiency audit was last carried out in 2019.

 Compensation report

 The compensation report outlines the compensation system and lists the individual compensation of the members of the Management Board and the Supervisory Board.